White Cloud Mountain Minnow

 The White Cloud Mountain Minnow's behavioral repertoire extends well beyond what casual observers might expect.
 These fish exhibit complex social hierarchies, territorial behaviors, and feeding strategies that become increasingly apparent in well-maintained aquarium environments.
 Their peaceful, schooling disposition means that tank mate selection requires careful consideration—not all community fish are compatible, and individual personality variation means that even within the same species, behavioral differences can be significant.
 Keepers who invest time in observing their White Cloud Mountain Minnow's natural behaviors are better equipped to identify stress indicators, illness onset, and social conflict before these issues escalate into serious problems.

-From a water chemistry perspective, maintaining a aquarium for White Cloud Mountain Minnow demands consistent attention to parameters including temperature (60-72°F (15-22°C)), pH (6.0-8.0), and tank capacity (minimum 30 gallons).
+From a water chemistry perspective, maintaining an aquarium for White Cloud Mountain Minnow demands consistent attention to parameters including temperature (60-72°F (15-22°C)), pH (6.0-8.0), and tank capacity (minimum 30 gallons).
 These parameters are not merely guidelines—they represent the range within which White Cloud Mountain Minnow's metabolic processes, immune function, and reproductive behaviors operate optimally.
 Deviations outside these ranges, even temporary ones, can trigger stress responses that compromise immune function and increase susceptibility to common aquatic diseases.
 Successful White Cloud Mountain Minnow keeping therefore requires not just the right equipment, but a disciplined approach to monitoring and maintaining water quality over the long term.

 Natural Habitat

-White Clouds originate from mountain streams in China:
+White Clouds originate from mountain streams in China.

 - Location: White Cloud Mountain (Baiyun Shan), Guangdong Province, China